Skip to content

 const record = await _MFS.getRecordPublicData();

-getRecord(aid, filter, expiry, shardKey)
+getRecord(aid, filter, expiry, shardKey, accessId)

 Convenience wrapper around getAuthenticatedRecord with default parameters.